Infection Control Annual Statement

 Immunisations:

-All staff are offered Hepatitis B immunisation along with other occupational health vaccines that are relevant to their role i.e. MMR and flu vaccine.
+All staff are offered Hepatitis B immunisation along with other occupational health vaccines that are relevant to their role i.e. MMR, COVID and flu vaccine.

-We participate in the National Immunisation programmes/campaigns for patients and offer vaccines within the surgery/ and home visits.
+We participate in the National Immunisation programmes/campaigns for patients and offer vaccines within the surgery and home visits in line with the guidelines for primary care.

 Staff Training: